 I think schools could definitely benefit from art therapy.
 The teachers in schools can sometimes get overwhelmed with their role as educators and are unable to control the social dynamic of their classes.
 They get focused on the skills that they need to teach their students and cannot manage with social education.

 There are so many social dynamics between the children that art therapy can help with.
 I think especially with group art therapy it can really help children to learn to empathize with one another and deal with any conflicts that arise.
-This breaking down of the idea of a finished product and learning to openly express themselves in a group can help provide an emotional support to be developed among them.
+This breaking down of the idea of a finished product and learning to openly express themselves in a group can help provide emotional support to be developed among them.

 I have worked in several public schools here teaching English and also had the opportunity to work in a public mental health facility for adults.
 I have found in my experience that these facilities had a very rigid hierarchy.
 Even in the private school with the boy that I worked with, I observed this type of hierarchy as well.
 The rules are quite indoctrinated.
 I observed that the way in which the students were educated and the mental patients “controlled” was very systemized.
-As in many countries this is the way for big institutions that serve many people but what I find here is that there is not any encouragement to “think outside the box”.
-For example, in the schools that I taught English there were very young kids learning from books rather than making art or singing songs.
-In the private school they were looking to expel the boy with behavioral problems as a solution (and he was only 4 years old).
-In the hospital everything was done in groups.
+As in many countries, this is the way for big institutions that serve many people but what I find here is that there is not any encouragement to “think outside the box”.
+For example, in the schools that I taught English, there were very young kids learning from books rather than making art or singing songs.
+In the private school, they were looking to expel the boy with behavioural problems as a solution (and he was only 4 years old).
+In the hospital, everything was done in groups.
 I was the only person conducting a regularly scheduled activity that is one on one.
 They are only provided with pharmaceutical treatment and don’t have access to any kind of talk therapy.

-Here in Spain art therapy is not a recognized profession so I cannot apply for a job I have to create it.
+Here in Spain art therapy is not a recognised profession so I cannot apply for a job I have to create it.
 Since people are also not aware of what it is I have to spend a lot of time explaining to people and educating people about it.
 The other problem is that the economy is not so great here so many places do not want to risk funding a program they do not really know about.
 Despite the economic challenges that I face here I try my hardest to focus on how much I believe in the positive outcomes of art therapy.